khachapuris/clic/README.md

 ### Commands

-These commands can help you navigate the calculator:
+These commands will help you navigate the calculator:

 | command                     | description                                 |
 |-----------------------------|---------------------------------------------|